Accessibility apps: Discriminative aspects of technology

 Technology can contain discriminatory aspects that can negatively affect individuals.
-Technology has the ability to violate human rights such as the right to privacy, security, safety, and the right to non-discrimination and equal treatment.
+Technology can raise concerns related to privacy, security, safety, and non-discrimination.

-New technology poses a threat to society's right to privacy.
+Some concerns have been raised about new technology's potential impact on privacy.
 New technology has the ability to personalise products and services by altering preferences and characteristics relevant to the user.
 This process is possible because of the collection, storage, use and transfer of the user's personal information.
 Data collection of user's personal information can be used to influence search engine results, direct marketing, and opens up the possibility of mass surveillance by the government and private sector.
 For this reason, people are concerned with their online privacy.

 New technology has the ability to enhance but also threaten personal safety and security.
 For example, new technology such as drones can be used to identify threats to society or be deployed as weapons.
 Additionally, there is a form of technology that allows people who have diabetes to monitor their blood glucose and administers insulin when required.
 However, this same technology poses a threat to individuals because it enables a platform for cybercrime where abuse, exploitation, intimidation and threatening conduct becomes possible.

 New technology poses a threat to the right to non-discrimination and equal treatment.
 Economic inequality can become apparent when a particular labor force is replaced by robotics.
 Although, technology can also reduce inequality, for instance, sustainable energy technologies can improve the livelihoods of those living in developing nations.
-The access to technological innovations can vary greatly depending on how economically, socially, and physically marginalised a group is.
+Access to technological innovations can vary based on economic, social, and physical factors.